Chapter 1: Ride the Market Trend

 Why?

-Not all trends are equal.
+However, not all trends are created equal.

 Bonus Tip: You can check the current market trend here.

-You always want to trade in the direction of the main trend.
 As the old adage goes “The trend is your friend.”
 And it’s true.
 Why?

-You want to stack the odds.
+Hence, you want to stack the odds.

 It’s as simple as that.

-How do you identify a trend?
+So, how do you identify a trend?

 It shouldn’t take you more than a few seconds to identify the direction of a trend.